Welcome to SBUWelcome to SBUStony Brook University

 Take a Career and Life Design Course

 The Career Center offers a variety of credit-bearing courses to equip students with the essential skills for every stage of their career journey.
 CAR 151: Career & Life Design I encourages students to explore their values, talents, integrating their academic interests with career options.
-CAR 251: Career & Life Design II strengthens employability skills, actively supporting students with their on-campus part-time employment and internship search.
-CAR 351: Career & Life Design III allows students to engage in deeper exploration of industry sectors, while developing a professional portfolio.
+CAR 251: Career & Life Design II strengthens employability skills, actively supporting students with their on-campus part-time employment, research and internship search.
+CAR 351: Career & Life Design III allows students to engage in deeper exploration of industry sectors, while developing a professional portfolio; the two CAR 351 course topics available for the Fall 2025 semester include "Accounting & Finance" and "Hospitality."
 For those preparing for life after graduation, CAR 451: Career & Life Design IV focuses on job search strategies and financial literacy skills.
 Whether students are just starting to think about a career or preparing for life after college, these courses provide the necessary support and tools to feel prepared for their post-graduation plans!

 Participate in Research

 Stony Brook University (SBU) provides an array of opportunities for undergraduate students to actively engage in research, offering a transformative experience from their very first year.
 The Undergraduate Research and Creative Activities (URECA) program serves as a guiding force, supporting students throughout their research journey.
 Under the expert guidance of URECA, students receive valuable support and resources in initiating their research endeavors.
 The program not only aids in connecting students with mentors, but also assists in securing essential funding through initiatives such as the URECA Summer Program and the Small/Travel Grants Program.
-In addition, URECA collaborates with other key university initiatives, including the Institute for STEM Education and the Center for Inclusive Education.
-Discover how SBU empowers undergraduate students to contribute meaningfully to the world of research and innovation and visit stonybrook.edu/commcms/ureca/ Moreover, SBU offers additional support through the Career Center, where the Applied Science & Research Career Coach is available to help students navigate and discover various research opportunities.
+Discover how SBU empowers undergraduate students to contribute meaningfully to the world of research and innovation and visit stonybrook.edu/commcms/ureca.
+In addition to URECA, students can gain hands-on research experience through the Vertical Integrated Projects (VIP).
+VIP brings together multidisciplinary teams of students and faculty to work on long-term research and innovation projects that span multiple semesters—offering a collaborative, real-world environment that fosters deep learning and lasting impact.

 Study Abroad